 Option A, Existing Management.
 The BLM would continue to manage all of the lands they currently administer.
-The central theme for managing the area described as the Black Ridge Canyons Wilderness Study Area, Figure 4, is based on the concept that the scenery, natural, and other resources would be protected while being utilized to satisfy the broadest possible range of consumptive, extractive and recreational use in a multiple use management context.
+The central theme for managing the area described as the WSAs, Figure 4, is based on the concept that the scenery, natural, and other resources would be protected while being utilized to satisfy the broadest possible range of recreational use while continuing to permit certain consumptive uses under the multipleuse management concept.
+For additional information on recreation use, refer to Appendices A and B.

 The Federal Government owns all mineral rights within the area identified as WSA.
-There are no mineral leases is the WSA and the area has been classified as not prospectively valuable for oil, gas or coal.
+There are no mineral leases in the WSA and the area has been classified as not prospectively valuable for oil, gas or coal.
 The area within the WSA is closed to mineral leasing and mineral material disposal (i.e., sand, gravel, moss rock, and building stone).

 The WSA will remain open under the mining laws to mineral location (i.e., gold, silver, platinum, and copper).
-There are approximately 577 mining claims in the WSA which were filed after the Federal Land Policy and Management Act of 1976 (FLPMA).
-There are no existing claims with development rights that precede passage of FLPMA.
+There are approximately 387 mining claims in the WSA that were filed after the Federal Land Policy and Management Act of 1976 (FLPMA).
+There are no existing claims with development rights that precede passage of FLPMA, nor are there any approved mining operations.
 BLM declared all claims with filing dates prior to FLPMA as invalid due to lack of assessment work.